Kasey Chambers: Awards and nominations

 Chambers has won and been nominated for numerous music awards.
 They include 14 Australian Recording Industry Association (ARIA) Awards and 10 Australasian Performing Right Association (APRA) Awards.
 She was inducted into the ARIA Hall of Fame in 2018.
 This induction recognised her achievement of a "significant body of recorded work" and that she "has had a cultural impact within Australia."
-Chambers has also won awards in the country music field with nine from the Country Music Association of Australia (CMAA).
+Chambers has also won awards in the country music field with twenty eight from the Country Music Association of Australia (CMAA).